-Job Readiness Programs for veterans, underemployed, and unemployed young people and adults eager to find work and/or full-time positions take place thrououghout the year.
+Job Readiness Programs, underemployed, and unemployed young people and adults eager to find work and/or full-time positions take place through out the year.
 Due to their lack of computer and job readiness skills, adults receive assistance in preparing resumes, writing cover letters, preparing for interviews, gaining computer program knowledge, and improving writing skills.

 Studio 411 Art Classes and Lectures,

 411 Clematis Street, 3rd Floor, West Palm Beach, FL 33401 Phone: 561-868-7793